 Since the implementation of CAROTAR, Indian customs offices have instructed importers to provide excessive amounts of information, including confidential information (e.g., cost information of the exporter), which cannot be provided to importers for commercial reasons, and as a result, there have been many cases where importers have been unable to clear their goods at preferential tariff rates.
 In some cases, due to the strict screening process at customs for CAROTAR enforcement, the products could not be cleared while waiting for up to 15 days for the response of customs authorities, and therefore some importers gave up using EPA and chose to the customs clearance at the most-favored-nation (MFN) rate.
-This reclassification was made: mobile phones (HS8517.12) to HS8517.1300 (smart phones, tariff rate 20%) and HS8517.1400 (other mobile phones, tariff rate 20%); printed circuit board assemblies (PCBA) (HS8517.7010) to HS8517.7910 (PCBA, tariff rate 20%);

-implementation of CAROTAR has resulted in the loss of the tariff benefits promised by the Japan-India EPA that would otherwise have been enjoyed, and Japanese companies have been faced with additional costs.
+This implementation of CAROTAR has resulted in the loss of the tariff benefits promised by the Japan-India EPA that would otherwise have been enjoyed, and Japanese companies have been faced with additional costs.